LoyolaChicagoBooks/introcs-csharp/rst/classes-and-structs.rst

 ``double`` and ``bool``, where the actual value of the data is stored in the space for a variable of the type.
 They are *value types*.
 A struct is also a value type.
 In practice this is efficient for small objects.
-We made Rational a class because you have already seen the class constuct with ``static`` entries, and classes are more generally useful.
+We made Rational a class because you have already seen the class construct with ``static`` entries, and classes are more generally useful.
-In fact being a ``stuct`` would be a good choice for Rational, since it only contains two integers.
+In fact being a ``struct`` would be a good choice for Rational, since it only contains two integers.
 Its size is no more than one double.

 The behavior of a Rational is the same either way, because it is immutable.
 If we